 No matter the weather, we firmly believe that there’s nothing better than homey, comforting classics that warm you from the inside out.
-If you wholeheartedly agree, look no further!
+If you agree, look no further!
 Enter: our chefs’ ode to the classic cottage pie.
-The base is a rich, tomatoey pork sausage filling chock full of fresh veggies and herbs.
-On top, swoops of creamy, thyme-flecked mashed potatoes are sprinkled with white cheddar, then broiled to create an irresistibly cheesy crust.
-It all bakes up in the same pan the sausage is cooked in, making it as easy as...well, you get it!
+The base is a rich, tomatoey pork sausage filling chock-full of fresh veggies and herbs.
+On top, swoops of creamy, thyme-flecked mashed potatoes are sprinkled with white cheddar, then broiled to create an irresistible crust.
+It all bakes up in the same pan that the sausage is cooked in, making it as easy as...well, you get it!

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.